Kenny Everett: Film

 Everett made one foray into film with 1984's Bloodbath at the House of Death, a spoof of contemporary horror films, which was penned by Everett's usual writing partners Barry Cryer and Ray Cameron (who also directed the film).
 Vincent Price was featured as the villain, credited only as the "Sinister Man", and a number of other popular comedians and actors also appeared, including Pamela Stephenson, Gareth Hunt and Don Warrington.
 Several regulars from Everett's television series also appeared.

 Music

-In 1977, Everett collaborated with Mike Vickers to release the single Captain Kremmen, based on one of his comedy characters.
-It entered the UK charts on 12 November, and peaked at number 32 two weeks later.
+Everett released three singles in the 1960s: a comedy collaboration with fellow Radio London DJ Dave Cash, "The B Side"/"Knees" (Decca Records) in 1965; a solo single written by Harry Nilsson, "It's Been So Long" (MGM Records), in 1968; and in 1969 "Nice Time" (Deram Records), which was used as the title theme for the second series of the Granada TV show.
+In 1977, Everett collaborated with Mike Vickers to release the single "Captain Kremmen", using a previously published instrumental by Vickers, "Retribution", as its backing.
+It entered the UK charts on 12 November and peaked at number 32 two weeks later.

 In 1983 Kenny Everett released the single "Snot Rap", ostensibly sung by two of his TV characters, Sid Snot and Cupid Stunt.
 This would peak at number 9 in the UK charts for the week ending 16 April, and peaked at number 91 in Australia.
-A sequel single, "Snot Rap – Part II", again performed in character, was released in 1985.
+A sequel single, "Snot Rap II (Rapping Again)", once again performed in character, was released in March 1985, but failed to chart.